 - Navigate to “Visibility” in the Publish section located on the top right corner of the page and click on “Edit”.

 - A dropdown list will open with “Public” selected by default.
 Choose “Private” and click on “OK”.

 - This page is now accessible only to those with the admin and editor user roles.
 Site visitors and those with other user roles, will be shown a simple “Page Not Found” message since they do not have the right permissions.

 Create WordPress private pages with ease

 That’s it, you can now set up a private subscriber-only area and make pages private to admin and editor user roles.
-With a private subscriber-only area or private blog up and running, you’ll be able to encourage more email signups, automate sending out private content and add new pages/posts within a matter of minutes.
+With a private subscriber-only area or private blog up and running, you’ll be able to encourage more email signups, automate sending out private content (including new product offers) and add new pages/posts within a matter of minutes.